Expression of interest (extreme power concentration)

 Applications close on 1st February 2026

-We are looking to support people who want to contribute to reducing risks of extreme power concentration or AI-enabled coups.
+We are looking to support people who want to contribute to reducing risks of extreme power concentration (including AI-enabled coups).

 We encourage you to express your interest, even if you don’t seem to have the right expertise or have no concrete idea for what to do.
 However, please note that we may not get back to you.